open-telemetry/opentelemetry-js/packages/opentelemetry-instrumentation-grpc/README.md

 ## Usage

-OpenTelemetry gRPC Instrumentation allows the user to automatically collect trace data and export them to the backend of choice, to give observability to distributed systems when working with [gRPC](https://www.npmjs.com/package/grpc).
+OpenTelemetry gRPC Instrumentation allows the user to automatically collect trace data and export them to the backend of choice, to give observability to distributed systems when working with [gRPC](https://www.npmjs.com/package/grpc) or ([grpc-js](https://www.npmjs.com/package/@grpc/grpc-js)).

 To load a specific instrumentation (**gRPC** in this case), specify it in the Node Tracer's configuration.